FaithKovi/deploying-nodejs-app-on-ecs-fargate-using-cdk/README.md

 # Deploying-nodejs-app-on-ecs-fargate-using-cdk

-This is a simple nodejs note app
+This project uses a simple nodejs note app

 How to run the app in local environment
 ```